What are the best PSVR games you can play today? Here's our full list of recommendations.

 It’s important to get a list of the best PSVR games right, then.
-There’s plenty of obvious choices, but PSVR also houses many hidden gems.
+There’s plenty of obvious choices, but PSVR also houses many hidden gems from indie developers.
 We wanted to make a list that reflected that.
 You’ll be able to get all of these titles from the PlayStation Store on PS4, but also don’t forget you’ll be able to use PSVR with the PS5 as well as long as you have the camera adapter.
 Watch our breakdown of loading time comparisons here.